Doctor accused of artificially inseminating nurse loses child custody battle

 On October 15, 2014, a baby boy was born and his mother and father were excited to be the new parents in town.
 Two years later, the woman accused the man of marital rape in a police report filed under OB No. 56/26/12/16.

 The nurse filed a second complaint at Nyali Police Station under OB 19/02/02/17 saying that the doctor took her to his house, spiked her non-alcoholic drink and either raped her or artificially inseminated her and she got pregnant.

 The doctor had moved to the children’s court in the hope that he would have access to the minor as the father and subsequently get custody orders.

-In her court documents, she denied consenting to having sexual relations with Dr RILL at any time, adding that she had evidence of a short message sent by him on November 14, 2014 confirming that they never got intimate in the three years before that text message and especially not within the approximate period the minor was conceived.
+In her court documents, she denied consenting to have sexual relations with Dr RILL at any time, adding that she had evidence of a short message sent by him on November 14, 2014, confirming that they never got intimate in the three years before that text message and especially not within the approximate period the minor was conceived.

 LNK said RILL is a person who not only has access to stupefying drugs; he has expert knowledge in attaining crude artificial insemination in a person.

-Then, there is a second part of LNK’s criminal complaint.
-She claims that since RILL is in his sunset days, he unfortunately suffers from erectile dysfunction and could not get a child or maintain a relationship with anyone and hence, the possible motive of the alleged criminal offence.
+Then, there is the second part of LNK’s criminal complaint.
+She claims that since RILL is in his sunset days, he, unfortunately, suffers from erectile dysfunction and could not get a child or maintain a relationship with anyone and hence the possible motive of the alleged criminal offence.

 Justice Ogola ruled that since RILL asserted that the minor was his biological son and the DNA results proved otherwise, the minor’s birth may have been stage-managed.